kitspace/kicad_footprints/README.md

 If you want to pull in any libraries that have been added since your initial clone:

     git pull && ./init

+## License

+Any scripts in this repository are MIT licensed.
+All the footprints have their own licenses of course.